 Fraknoi Supporters Award

 At the ASP 2012 Annual Meeting in Tucson, a new award was inaugurated and presented to Andy, the Andrew Fraknoi Supporters Award.
-At future Supporters Luncheons (part of the ASP Annual Meeting), ASP staff will identify and honor an individual who has demonstrated exceptional service to and support of the organization.
+Each year, the ASP staff will identify and honor an individual who has demonstrated exceptional service to and support of the organization as well as present the awardee with this honor at our Annual Awards Gala.
 The ASP looks forward to carrying on Andy’s remarkable spirit this way.

-The ASP’s 2013 Fraknoi Supporters Award recipient is Katherine Bracher.
+The ASP’s 2013 Fraknoi Supporters Award recipient was Katherine Bracher.
 Kate recently retired after more than 25 years as a prolific volunteer writer for Mercury Magazine.